In big states, tiny counties, Trump attacking voting rules

 Trump’s campaign says it’s simply trying to ensure a fair election.
 It says the explosion of disputes is a result of Democrats’ efforts to change the way America votes during the coronavirus pandemic, largely by expanding access to mail-in voting.
 More than 200 lawsuits have been filed over voting procedures in the election.

-“Since when is fairness a bad thing?” campaign spokeswoman Thea McDonald said in a statement.
+“Since when is fairness a bad thing?” campaign spokesperson Thea McDonald said in a statement.

 But election experts and lawyers say the GOP efforts demonstrate a new willingness to fight and amplify relatively minor, even legally dubious issues.

 The strategy was on display last week when Trump tweeted about nine “discarded” ballots in Luzerne County, Pennsylvania.
-Then this week the hotspot was a Philadelphia fight over whether Trump campaign poll monitors could be allowed into newly opened satellite election offices.
+Then this week the hot spot was a Philadelphia fight over whether Trump campaign poll monitors could be allowed into newly opened satellite election offices.

 Trump poll monitors requested entry, but city election offices said neither party’s observers had a legal right to access the buildings.
 Under state law, poll monitors can only observe live, in-person voting and not places where people can register, fill out early ballots and drop them off to be counted weeks later.
-The campaign sent observers to the sites and in one case they were turned away by a Republican on the city election commission.
-The campaign threatened to sue but has not done so.
+The campaign sent observers to the sites, and in one case, they were turned away by a Republican on the city election commission.
+The campaign sued the city Thursday night in an effort to gain access to the sites.

 Richard described this fight as largely “for public consumption.”
 Trump brought up the episode in Tuesday night’s debate, mentioning none of the legal subtleties.
 Instead, he held it up as a broad-brushed indictment of the reliability of the vote count.

-Note: This story has been corrected t show that litigation over Pennsylvania’s poll watcher law was in federal court, not U.S. Supreme Court.